collabdotcloud/docs.collab.cloud/docs/admin/highlights.md

 ![Highlight-Default](../assets/images/admin/highlights/highlights-default.png)

-This will add all existing community widgets into the highlights app and you are ready to customize the Highlights application
+This will add all existing community widgets into the Highlights app and you are ready to customize the Highlights application